 FREE Admission & Parking

-This free two-week course consists of Ground School and training at a flight simulator.
-Students, ages 14-18, must be able to attend all 6 classes over the two-week period.
-Registration is required.
+This free course consists of Ground School and training at a flight simulator.
+Students, ages 14-18, must be able to attend all 6 sessions, based on the format of the class.

 Click here for more information.

 This program is designed for students with a strong desire to work on a team interested in cybersecurity or other STEM disciplines.
 The team will participate in the National Youth Cyber Defense Competition which includes a series of online competition rounds and teams are given a set of virtual operating systems and tasked with finding and fixing cybersecurity vulnerabilities.
 Application required for students entering grades 9-12.

 Each year the National Museum of the U.S. Air Force hosts the "American Rocketry Challenge" (ARC).
 What is ARC?
 It is the world's largest rocket contest and involves having students design, build and launch rockets to meet a specific goal which changes each year.